 As a parent, you can help teach your child ways to feel like they have control over their illness.
 Here are a few suggestions:

 - Play is medicine: Juvenile arthritis is entirely compatible with an active lifestyle and making play work for your child can help manage their symptoms.

 - Lean on me: Just as adults know having friends can help them get through hard times, children can learn to rely on their friends and family.

 - Tackle it head on: Ignoring an illness or avoiding healthy activity is ultimately likely to lead to negative thinking and a sort of learned helplessness.
 Encourage your child to see themselves as not passive bystanders to their medical condition.

 Some studies have found that children (and adults) who feel they have control over their pain report less of it.

-At AdventHealth for Children, we strive to find the connections among physical, emotional and spiritual health.
+At AdventHealth, we strive to find the connections among physical, emotional and spiritual health.
 We work with families to match the latest treatments with extra compassion to help children live a full, meaningful and healthy life.

 For more information, check out our pediatric orthopedics website.